|

 the federal courts.

-Thomas Heavey concentrates on professional liability
+Mr. Heavey concentrates on professional liability

 Mr. Heavey attended Wake Forest University, where he received